-Part-Time Shoulder (Flex) Lanes % Shoulder travel lanes that can be opened during peak periods.
+33% Part-Time Shoulder (Flex) Lanes Shoulder travel lanes that can be opened during peak periods.

-Higher toll rates during peak periods.
+19% Variable Pricing Higher toll rates during peak periods.

-Ramp Metering Restricting the number of vehicles entering an expressway based on specific time intervals.
+19% Ramp Metering Restricting the number of vehicles entering an expressway based on specific time intervals.

-% Managed Interchanges Closing specific interchanges during peak periods to eliminate merge points.
+14% Managed Interchanges Closing specific interchanges during peak periods to eliminate merge points.

-% Interchange Removal Removing specific interchanges entirely to decrease the number of entrance/exit points.
+Interchange Removal Removing specific interchanges entirely to decrease the number of entrance/exit points.

 11. Which sustainability practices do you consider to be CFX's highest priority?
 Please select the top three (3).
 Any additional input in the comments is appreciated.

-Below are the actual comments that reflect the majority of those who expressed their opinion.

-66 Quite frankly, all of the six choices should be part of a comprehensive approach to sustainability!

-Use of roundabouts where

-feasible on ramp terminals

-of stopping at lights.

-to get traffic moving, instead

-ROW

-The first step to solar is energy conservation and efficiency.
+100% Installing LED Lighting Systemwide 52% Exploring Solar Energy Projects Implementing Native, Pest-Resistant Landscaping Practices 39% Incorporating Recycled Materials in Projects Supporting Vehicle Operating Energy-Efficient Facilities Below are the actual comments that reflect the majority of those who expressed their opinion.
+Quite frankly, all of the six Understanding how native Reducing emissions by choices should be part of a wildlife and ecosystems are encouraging HOV's by comprehensive approach to reducing tolls for vehicles affected when ecosystems sustainability! are disrupted by widening with multiple passengers. roads, new roads, etc. Use of roundabouts where You only have so much rightfeasible on ramp terminals of-way.
+My recommendation water quality. to get traffic moving, instead would be to let solar energy of stopping at lights. take up other space than CFX ROW The first step to solar is energy conservation and efficiency.
 Supporting vehicle electrification should apply to CFX and CFX supporting it in the community through incentives and infrastructure (charging stations).

-Understanding how native wildlife and ecosystems are affected when ecosystems are disrupted by widening roads, new roads, etc.

-You only have so much rightof-way.
-My recommendation would be to let solar energy take up other space than CFX

-Reducing emissions by encouraging HOV's by reducing tolls for vehicles with multiple passengers.

-All of the above, add water quality.